dorinmoldovan/swag/README.md

 Ionut Anghel
 Ioan Salomie

-See more details about our research activity at the following link: [DSRL](http://dsrl.coned.utcluj.ro/)
+See more details about our research activity at the following link [DSRL](http://dsrl.coned.utcluj.ro/)

 ## License